parlotto/linhpsdr/README.md

 # LinHPSDR

+Fork from g0orx to try to correct some bugs.

 ### Development environment

-Development and testing has been run on Ubuntu 17.10 and Ubuntu 18.04.
-If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
-For information on MacOS support see [MacOS.md](./MacOS.md).
+Development and testing has been run on Ubuntu 20.04.

 ### Prerequisites for building